Descanonge/tomate/docs/source/coord.rst

 The units are here mandatory, and must comply to CF metadata conventions (*ie* be of the form `<time units> since <reference time>`).
 This class relies on the `cftime <https://github.com/Unidata/cftime>`__ package.
 `cftime.datetime` objects are always used in favor of python built-in 'datetime'.
-This will allow to implement different calendars if needed.
+Support for a non-standard calendar is on its way.

 .. currentmodule:: tomate.coordinates.latlon